 My experience with Hasura has been very great.
 It's easy to get the work done and even teach my fellow contributors about GraphQL.
 The community has been very helpful as well.

 What is on the roadmap at Cynthesize, and how might Hasura help?

 We're currently working in the direction of launching the project as soon as possible for mentors.
-We're also participating in Google's Summer of Code 2019 and we're looking forward for students to take full advantage of the resources provided by Hasura to help build some amazing features for Cynthesize.
+We're looking forward for students to take full advantage of the resources provided by Hasura to help build some amazing features for Cynthesize.

 Want to know how Hasura can help your team?
 Schedule a demo.